2021 National League play-off final: First half

 The match kicked off at 14:00.
 Eight minutes into the match, Torquay seemed to have taken the lead through Kyle Cameron, however, Pools goalkeeper Brad James was deemed to have been impeded.
 The decision to disallow the goal after a foul on Hartlepool's goalkeeper was a controversial one and was disputed by Torquay.
 Subsequently, Pools' top goalscorer, Oates – was a catalyst, by driving forward and troubling Lucas Covolan with a low shot that proved awkward for the goalkeeper.
 Armstrong almost scored when connecting with Gavan Holohan's effort, but the Gulls managed to clear only for the Salford loanee to come close again with a header that Covolan managed to save.
 In the 36th minute, Armstrong did open the scoring for Pools, collecting Oates' rebound effort and hitting a shot off the crossbar.
-In the 43rd minute, both sets of fans joined in a round of applause in memory of Hartlepool fan Danny Shurmer who had passed away in the previous week at the age of 43.
+In the 43rd minute, both sets of fans joined in a round of applause in memory of Hartlepool fan Danny Shurmer who had died in the previous week at the age of 43.
 Just before half time, Torquay nearly conceded a second after Oates had found himself unmarked from a corner, his headed effort was pushed over by the goalkeeper and the half ended with Pools leading 1–0.